baigelbytes/lifecoachbaig/content/blog/freewill.md

 Whilst I do enjoy exploring philosophical topics such as this, I'm not actually trained in philosophy.
 In fact really, the only academic qualification I can jestfully attribute to myself is "Some random idiot that gets curious about stuff" XD.

-So, to give a professional opinion, here's a video by Cosmic Skeptic a youtuber and philosopher I'm guessing you might have heard of, explaining the idea that free will is likely an illusion:
+So, to give a professional opinion, here's a video by Cosmic Skeptic a youtuber and philosopher I'm guessing you might have heard of, explaining the idea that free will is likely an illusion.
+It's a little be scary to be honest:

 [https://youtu.be/OwaXqep-bpk](https://youtu.be/OwaXqep-bpk)